Splitter needs to know how you want the large file(s) split.

 |4||* and # may occur only once each in the separator.|

 Splitter will create a new file every time it encounters the start/end-of-text marker you've specified.
-The end of text box determines whether the line containing the separator gets included in the previous or new text file.
+The split AFTER separator box determines whether the split occurs just when a line starting with the separator is found or just after that line.

 Where you want the small files to be copied to.
 (You'll need write permission to access it if on a network.)